Manuteaa/dbd_autoSkillCheck/README.md

 Create your own python env (I have python 3.11) and install the necessary libraries using the command :

-`pip install numpy mss onnxruntime-gpu pyautogui IPython pillow gradio`
+`pip install numpy mss onnxruntime-gpu pyautogui IPython pillow gradio torch`

 Then git clone the repo and follow the [Auto skill-check Web UI instructions](#auto-skill-check-web-ui).